Mavisli7/freestyle-project/Planning/Planning.md

 ## Output:

-A Figure shows stock trend line for analysis of historical data on selected stocks
+A Figure shows stock trend line for analysis of historical data on selected tickers

 ## Output Example: